7th March 2026

-Spain began three days of national mourning on Tuesday for the victims of the high-speed train crash that occurred in Adamuz, southern Spain, on Sunday evening.
+Spain began three days of national mourning on Tuesday for the victims of the high-speed train crash that occurred in Adamuz, southern Spain, on Sunday evening, killing at least 43 people.

-Officials have warned that that death count may still rise, with emergency workers still probing for bodies among what Andalusian regional president Juanma Moreno called ‘a twisted mass of metal’.
+On Tuesday officials warned that the death toll may still rise, while emergency workers were still probing for bodies among what Andalusian regional president Juanma Moreno called ‘a twisted mass of metal’.

 The crash took place Sunday at 7.45pm when the tail end of an Iryo train carrying 289 passengers on the route from Malaga to Madrid came off the track.
 It slammed into an incoming Alvia (Renfe) train travelling from Madrid to Huelva.
 ALSO READ: At least 40 dead, dozens injured, after high-speed trains collide in southern Spain.